So glad you asked!

 In the simplest terms:

-Ghee is a butter that has been heated and reduced until all the milk solids separate.
-Then the casein and lactose solids are filtered out leaving behind beautiful, good healthy PURE fat – also known as ghee.
+Ghee is a butter that has been heated and reduced until all the milk solids separate and the moisture evaporates.
+The casein and lactose solids are filtered out leaving behind beautiful, good healthy PURE fat – also known as ghee.

 Why Choose Ghee?

 Everyone has different relationships with food – varying preferences, needs, and possibly restrictions.
 We do too!
 But that doesn’t have to stop you from enjoying food.
 It can still be a delicious and nutritious adventure.
 We’re here to help you heal, savor and enjoy every last bite of food and life.
 Discover all the things that make ghee a simple and wonderful fat choice for just about everyone!